©Maurizio Pighizzini

 Art publishing

-In 2013, Maeght Éditeur published a first edition of her work, Poésies dessinées, a collection of lithographed leporello books ; followed by Rubâi'yât and Ah!
-Sunflower, two hand-painted and teared carousel books in limited edition boxes, numbered and signed.
-In 2021, Éditions du Livre published Bloom, an object book without text, printed in 5 direct tones, somewhere between artist's book and design object.
-In 2022, Atelier RLD published two series of prints, La gymnastique des objets, 45 different woodcuts prints, and Fleurs, 3 different woodcuts prints, in limited, numbered and signed edition.
-Since 2016, Julie Safirstein has also been taking part in Livres Pauvres, a collection of hand-painted and hand-written books initiated by collector Daniel Leuwers and exhibited at the Musée Ronsard in Tours.
+In 2013, Maeght Éditeur published a first edition of his works: Poésies dessinées, a collection of lithograph-printed leporello books; followed by Rubâi’yât and Ah!
+Sunflower, two hand-painted and hand-torn carousel books, presented in a limited edition, numbered and signed box set.
+Les Éditions du Livre published Bloom in 2021, followed by Village in 2025, two textless books printed in five spot colours, somewhere between an artist's book and a design object.
+In 2022, Atelier RLD published two series of prints, La gymnastique des objets, 45 wood engravings, and Fleurs, 3 wood engravings, in limited, numbered and signed editions.
+On the occasion of her exhibition at the Biennale Itinéraires Graphiques in November 2024, OK DES Paris published 4 silver silkscreen prints and a series of embossed cards printed with a gold stamp.
+These editions were exhibited at the Ponding Space gallery in Taiwan.
+Since 2016, Julie Safirstein has also been participating in Livres Pauvres, a collection of painted and handwritten books initiated by collector Daniel Leuwers and exhibited at the Musée Ronsard in Tours.

 Children’s publishing